 Some tools (including Relative Insight) also offer users the ability to compare relevant data sets to quickly identify differences and similarities.
-For example, many of our customers are comparing survey responses from high and low value customers.
-Doing so may very quickly tell you that low value customers are more likely to use the words ‘sale’ or ‘discount’ whereas the high value customers talk more about the ‘product range’.
+For example, many of our customers are comparing survey responses from high and low-value customers.
+Doing so may very quickly tell you that low-value customers are more likely to use the words ‘sale’ or ‘discount’ whereas high-value customers talk more about the ‘product range’.

 Many text analysis solutions will also report on the emotions being expressed in analyzed messages.
 This will help you dive deeper into the minds of consumers than is possible with more rudimentary sentiment analysis tools that attempt to oversimplify emotion using a positive-neutral-negative scale that rarely generates useful insights.